mllg/conditions/README.md

 ## Standardized conditions for R

 Provides standardized conditions and allows to conveniently create own conditions.
-Conditions can be caught and handled via `tryCatch`:
+Conditions can be caught and handled via `tryCatch`.
+Consider the following small wrapper around `log(x)`:
 ```{r}
 library(conditions)